gnugat-legacy/GnugatWizardBundle/Resources/doc/04-tests.md

     php Resources/local/app/console list wizard

-*Heads up*: at each run the application's kernel is re-initialized, to prevent exceptions to be raised after trying the enable command.
+*Heads up*: at each run the application's kernel is re-initialized, to prevent exceptions to be raised after trying the commands.

 ## Acceptance tests